How Can I Tell If a Load Cell Is a Quality One?

 a drawing of four load cell types in grid view: upper left is s-type, upper right is single point, lower left is load pin on a shackle, and lower right is a canister. superimposed in the middle of the image is a green checkmark surrounded by a green circle.

 Not all load cells are created equal.
-The highest quality load cells deliver reliable data, year after year, with proper care and regular maintenance.
+The highest quality ones deliver reliable data, year after year, with proper care and regular maintenance.
 This isn’t happenstance.
 It is the result of meticulous planning, top-notch engineering, and an unwavering commitment to quality at every stage of manufacturing and testing.
 What sets this gold standard apart?
-This article answers this question to help you find the best quality load cell.
+This article answers this question to help you find the best quality strain gauge load cell.

 Meticulous planning and engineering are at the heart of every load cell in a series.
 These steps guarantee that each unit performs consistently within very tight tolerances.
 Top-tier manufacturers blend well-cataloged historical designs with new application and performance criteria to craft a concept product.
 They leverage finite element analysis (FEA) to theoretically test these prototypes well before the production line gets going.
 Furthermore, they iterate these concept products when necessary to develop a first-rate final design.